stevekm/nextflow-demos/aggregate-db-report/README.md

 __NOTE:__ This is presented for demonstration purposes only and does not necessarily represent best programming practices.

+__NOTE:__ SQLite is used here for simplicity.
+However real-life implementations would likely benefit from using a database server like MySQL, PostgreSQL, etc.

 ## Usage

 Pipeline can be run using the included `Makefile` with the command: